radish-es/casebook-property/content/casebook/relationships/treaty1725.md

 public: true
 doctrines:
   - treaty
+description: This treaty—the first in a line of treaties entered into by the British and Indigenous nations in the Atlantic region—was first signed in Boston in 1725.
+The same treaty was signed with different Indigenous parties one year later in 1726
 bookHidden: true
+weight: 20
 ---

-[*This treaty—the first in a line of treaties entered into by the British and Indigenous nations in the Atlantic region—was first signed in Boston in 1725.
-The same treaty was signed with different Indigenous parties one year later in 1726.*]

 ### Ratification of 1725 Treaty